hyperoslo/playbook/WORKING_REMOTE.md

 While we're changing our toolset for working together, communication barriers may arise.
 To be great at remote, it's important that we're open about these communication barriers and move fast to fix them.
-As we're doing that, we'll share what we've learned here.
+As we're doing that, we'll share what we've learned here so we only have to do it once.

 ### Tips on removing collaboration barriers